PranavPatil7/VIL-Vulkan-Introspection-Layer/README.md

 	- enabled features
 	- overall statistics on used memory and available memory budget

-This is still in an early stage of development, bug reports and feedback welcome.
-See the [rough overview](docs/features.md) over the currently implemented vulkan commands/extensions.
-Keep in mind that using extensions/features not supported by the layer at the moment might cause crashes.

 Intended much more as a live debugging tool than a profiling tool.
 Does not have all the features of existing debugging tools (such as [renderdoc](https://github.com/baldurk/renderdoc))